privatenumber/vue-subslot/README.md

 ## :beginner: Use case
-Have you ever developed a parent-child component set, and wanted to allow users to just pass in the child-component without specifiying a slot but still have the same level of control as named-slots?
+Have you ever developed a parent-child component set, and wanted to allow users to pass in the child-component without specifiying a slot but still have the same level of control as named-slots?
 With Subslot, you can!

-Imagine being able to offer the following API.
+Imagine being able to offer the following API with parent-child components _Card_ and _CardHeader_.
 ```html
 <card>
 	<!-- The Card Header will be positioned separetely from the content -->